Mystery Number In C++ - C++ Programming Tutorial

 2. Edge Case: Input is Non-Numeric

-Validate input to account for non-numeric types and clear input buffer.
+Validate the input to handle non-numeric data types and clear the input buffer.

 Example